Amazon.com (AMZN) Q2 2017 Results - Earnings Call Transcript

 Operator

 Thank you.
-Our next question comes from line of Dan Salmon with BMO Capital Markets.
+Our next question comes from the line of Dan Salmon with BMO Capital Markets.
 Please proceed with your question.

 Daniel Salmon - BMO Capital Markets (United States)

 Hey.
 Good afternoon, Brian.
 I think I heard you earlier say that your head count for advertising salespeople is growing faster than the company as a whole, or company's head count growth rate as a whole.
 I would just like to use that maybe as a springboard to talk a little bit about what you think the right mix is for how you sell in terms of self-service versus salespeople.

 And then a second one would just be a quick one.
 I know it's early, but be curious to see what you're seeing with users of the Echo Show, with the screen on it, and if you're seeing any particularly different type of user behavior there versus the original devices with that one.
 Thank you.

 Brian T. Olsavsky - Amazon.com, Inc.

 Sure.
 Yes.
 It's early on the Echo Show.
 As you know, we just started shipping those in late June, but we're very excited about the potential and the addition of the video screen and the messaging capability and video capability.
 So it's – I've used mine, it's awesome.
 It's a big step up in my mind, but we'll get more customer feedback as we go along.
 On advertising, technically what I said is the sales force has grown higher than the rate of growth in the business itself, which was 42% regular head count and that sales force is primarily AWS and advertising.
 So, we built self-service tools and obviously we want to make those as efficient as possible for customers and advertisers, but we realize that we will need actual sales contact with the accounts as well.
 So it's a mix.
-I can't get into the split, really, but I would seek both growing.
+I can't get into the split, really, but I would see both growing.

 Operator